 Lithium orotate is a compound made from lithium and orotic acid, and it is sold as an over-the-counter dietary supplement, not a prescription drug.
 People often use lithium orotate to support mood, manage stress, and promote brain health, but it contains much lower amounts of lithium than prescription medications for bipolar I or II disorder.
 Unlike prescription lithium, lithium orotate is not approved by the FDA for treating any medical condition and should not replace professional bipolar treatment.
 Always talk to a healthcare provider before using lithium orotate for mental health concerns.

-What Are the Risks of Using Lithium Orotate for Bipolar Disorder?
+What Are the Risks of Using Lithium Orotate for Bipolar I or II Disorder?

 Using lithium orotate for bipolar issues may seem appealing because it is available over-the-counter, but it comes with important risks that everyone should know about: